Travel offers a chance for families to break free from the ordinary and embark on a shared...

 Downsizing?
 Here’s How to Evaluate a Homeowners Association

 With the tragic collapse of the Champlain Towers South in Surfside, Florida, a startling fact emerged.
 The building's Homeowners Association (HOA) was aware of serious structural problems.
 Unfortunately, the association was not financially prepared to cover the existing funds raised over the years by HOA monthly dues.
 As a result, a special assessment was levied.
 Building residents were required to pay between $80,000 to $200,000 depending on unit size.
 The necessary building fixes were delayed in part because residents were reluctant to pay these high amounts.

 Although it is an extreme example, the Champlain Towers South disaster brings into sharp focus the impact of a competently run HOA on the well-being of its residents.
 As a result, those considering purchasing a condo or other "Common Interest Community" type housing will benefit from learning about its HOA and how well it is run.

 Purpose of an HOA

-An HOA is typically set up as a non-profit corporation by the developer of the property.
+An HOA is typically set up as a non-profit corporation by the property developer.
 Residents become members of the HOA when they buy a condo.
 Initially, the developer runs the HOA until about two-thirds or more of the units are sold.
-After that, control transitions to the residents who elect a board of directors from among themselves.
+After that, control transitions to the residents, who elect a board of directors from among themselves.

 What Does the HOA Board Do?